 The AAI strives to select a dynamic instructing faculty for each workshop, based on their professional expertise in advocacy.
 They will bring their experience to your learning through their evaluations of your performance as well as by lecture and demonstration.
 Faculty members know there is no one correct way to present certain issues.
 They will help you find the technique that best fits your particular abilities and strengths.

 The AAI believes in the learning-by-doing methodology, which is highly effective in small groups of participants teamed with one or two faculty members.
 This arrangement allows for intensive individual instruction.

 Travel and Accommodation

-Travel and accommodation are not included in the tuition and are the responsibility of each participant.
+Travel and accommodation are NOT included in the workshop and are the responsibility of each participant.

 Cancellation and Refunds

 Registered participants who have paid their registration in full may cancel that registration on notification to the AAI no later than 30 days before the workshop commencement date.
 A 10% administration fee will be charged on all such cancellations.

 Cancellations made between 30 to 15 days before workshop commencement will be entitled to a refund less 25%.
 Cancellations within the period 14 days or less before workshop commencement will be entitled to a refund less 50%.